hydrabus/hydrafw/README.md

 ![HydraBus+HydraNFC board](HydraBus_HydraNFC_board.jpg)

-For windows users, how to flash hydrafw firmware:
+##How to build, flash and use hydrafw on windows:

 ![HydraBus board USB DFU mode](HydraBus_board.jpg)